 “Even in the case of that old one, Sakyamuni, innately wise though he was, there remains the mark of his six years sitting erect; even the great master Bodhidharma, though he succeeded to the mind seal, left the trace of his nine years facing the wall.
 When even the ancient sages were like this, how could men today dispense with pursuing [the way]?
 Therefore, reverse the intellectual practice of investigating words and chasing after talk; take the backward step of turning the light and shining it back.
 Of themselves body and mind will drop away, and your original face will appear.
 If you want such [a state], urgently work at zazen.”

 Food for ample thought and discussion surely.
-The problem I always have is with the integrity of translations even going so far as to create a whitepaper on the topic.
-You can grab a copy of that in the sidebar.
-It’s called The Rainbow Sutra.
+The problem I always have is with the integrity of translations.
+I even wrote a book on the subject to highlight the dire need for a deep sense of discrimination when approaching the wisdom teachings.

 Anyone can see the wordiness required to clearly depict the ideas represented in the Chinese ideograms, but the integrity of the entire piece is thrown into question when the most amateurish mistakes are made.